 CCMM Presented At

-Yale Connecticut Mental Health Center, New London Maritime Society, Intensive Education Academy (West Hartford), and St. Martin de Porres Academy (New Haven), MacPhail Center for Music, Children’s Hospital of Minnesota, Tubman Center (Minneapolis), Wayside House (St. Louis Park), Lou Harrison House (Joshua Tree, California), and many K-12 schools in Connecticut.
+Yale Connecticut Mental Health Center, New London Maritime Society, Intensive Education Academy (West Hartford), St. Martin de Porres Academy (New Haven), MacPhail Center for Music, Children’s Hospital of Minnesota, Tubman Center (Minneapolis), Wayside House (St. Louis Park), Lou Harrison House (Joshua Tree, California), Copley-Fairlawn Middle School (Ohio), and many K-12 schools in Connecticut.